zeromq/zproject/README.txt

 ### autotools

-The following will install the `build-*.gsl` files to `/usr/local/bin` where gsl will find them if you use zproject in your project.
+The following will install the `zproject-*.gsl` files to `/usr/local/bin` where gsl will find them if you use zproject in your project.

     ./autogen.sh
     ./configure